With each passing day my faith in God and Christianity is drifting apart and am inching closer to atheism. How do I restore my faith?

 Ten Thousand Villages sells jewelry, scarves and bags, kitchen and dinning, wall decor, home accents, baskets and holiday gifts.
 Click here to visit their store.

-Share this fair trade Christmas guide with your friends.
+Share this fair trade gift guide with your friends.
 Together we can make a difference.

 Trunk or Treat Ideas for 2016